tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 	- Limiting its misuse

 +++
-## Balancing between SoV and MoV
+## Balancing between SoV and MoE

-- Finding a good balance between SoV and MoV is an important issue for developing a successful currency:
+- Finding a good balance between SoV and MoE is an important issue for developing a successful currency:
 	- Try to motivate saving
 	- Try to motivate spending
 	- Worrying about debt -> probably not important